francesctr4/Ymir-Engine/index.md

 ### v0.2 - Engine Editor

-- The ‘Street Environment’ scene is automatically loaded at the start.
-- The user is be able to use the inspector to modify a GameObject:
-    - Hierarchy: delete, reparent, create empty and create children.
-    - Transform: translate, rotate and scale GameObjects.
-    - Camera is a component with settings that can be modified.
 - GameObjects can be picked from the world using the mouse.
 - All meshes use a bounding volume (AABB) and can be discarded using Frustum Culling.
 - Models, meshes and textures are saved to Ymir Engine format under “Library” folder.